-• Disparities and negative outcomes persist in East Point in the areas of wellbeing, life expectancy, healthy food access, and healthcare access.
+- The results of past environmental injustice continue to persist and negatiely impact East Point's natural resources and people. - Disparities and negative outcomes persist in East Point in the areas of wellbeing, life expectancy, healthy food access, and healthcare access.

-- Health Equity has been centered within CIty policy in recent years and is poised to be a focus area going forward. - Recent and current initiatives are in a position to be leveraged and supported in the coming years: - " Equitable Growth and Inclusion Strategic Plan - " City Agriculture Plan - " I.G.N.I.T.E.
-Housing Committee - " Healthy Point Initiative - " Advancing Health Equity Project - There is a citywide recognition of the need for better, more community-focused crime prevention, crime reporting, and improved public safety overall.
+- Health Equity has been centered within City policy in recent years and requires continued focus and commitment going forward. - Recent and current initiatives are in a position to be leveraged and supported in the coming years: - " Equitable Growth and Inclusion Strategic Plan - " City Agriculture Plan - " I.G.N.I.T.E.
+Housing Committee - " Healthy Point Initiative - " Advancing Health Equity Project - " East Point Green Buildings Policy - " Atlanta Regional Commission (ARC) Green Communities Program - There is a citywide recognition of the need for better, more community-focused crime prevention, crime reporting, and improved public safety overall.